awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

    **Using the AWS CLI and `kubectl`**

-   1. View your cluster's OIDC provider URL\.
+   1. Retrieve your cluster's OIDC provider ID and store it in a variable\.

       ```
-      aws eks describe-cluster --name my-cluster --query "cluster.identity.oidc.issuer" --output text
+      oidc_id=$(aws eks describe-cluster --name my-cluster --query "cluster.identity.oidc.issuer" --output text | cut -d '/' -f 5)
       ```

-      The example output is as follows\.
+   1. Determine whether an IAM OIDC provider with your cluster's ID is already in your account\.

       ```
-      oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE
+      aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4
       ```

-      If no output is returned, then you must [create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
+      If output is returned, then you already have an IAM OIDC provider for your cluster\.
+If no output is returned, then you must create an IAM OIDC provider for your cluster\.
+For more information, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

    1. Copy the following contents to your device\.
 Replace `111122223333` with your account ID\.
 Replace `region-code` with the AWS Region that your cluster is in\.\.
 Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` with the output returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.
 After replacing the text, run the modified command to create the `load-balancer-role-trust-policy.json` file\.